Cowboy Cookie Recipe

 If you make smaller dough balls, you should reduce the baking time otherwise the cookies will be over done.

-How Long Does it Take to Make the Best Ever Cowboy Cookies?
+How Long Does it Take to Make this Recipe for Cowboy Cookies?

 - 10 minutes to prep the dough